Hearthstone features an everchanging stream of new exhibits.

 Gemeinschaft: Lessons from German Immigration and Integration comprises a series of exhibits, events, and special tours that will tell the story of this evolution, its impact on Hearthstone, and its wider significance.
 It will provide reminders of what we have learned together and apply those lessons to our communities today.

-Tickets for special tours and events go on sale May 15.
+Tickets for special tours and events continue on sale until September 28.
 Gemeinschaft exhibits in the Lower Level will be included in every tour of Hearthstone.

 Lewis Latimer: Self-Made Renaissance Man